Links on Android Authority may earn us a commission. Learn more.

 Whereas Verizon relies solely on millimeter wave technology for its 5G network, T-Mobile has a different approach.
 The carrier is using its collection of 600MHz spectrum as the foundation of its 5G service.
 The 600MHz band — sometimes referred to as Band 71 — is much better at penetrating buildings and works well over longer distances.
 However, it isn’t as fast as mmWave.

 T-Mobile’s 5G signal is available across the country.
-The carrier switched on the “nationwide network” back in December that covers around 5,000 cities and 200 million people.
-You can check out the map on T-Mobile’s website to see exactly where 5G is and isn’t available at the moment
+The carrier switched on the nationwide network back in December 2019, covering around 5,000 cities and 200 million people.
+You can check out the map on T-Mobile’s website to see precisely where 5G is and isn’t available at the moment.

-However, the carrier also offers millimeter-wave coverage (39GHz and 28GHz), although it’s only available in parts of the six large cities listed below.
-We tested it out and New York City — check out the download speeds achieved here.
+However, the carrier also offers millimeter-wave coverage (39GHz and 28GHz), which it’s calling Ultra Capacity.
+It’s far more limited than the Extended Range 5G and is available in most major cities.
+We tested it out and New York City a while back — check out the download speeds achieved here.
+There are too many towns and cities to list for Ultra Capacity, so your best bet is to check out the map linked above.

 AT&T 5G cities